-In the 2018 Doyle's Guide, Terry was recognised as leading defendant lawyer in Workers’ Compensation & WorkCover and a recommended defendant lawyer in Public & Product Liability, Dust Diseases and CTP.
-He was also recognised in The Best Lawyers in Australia in Insurance Law and Personal Injury Litigation for 2019 and 2020.
+Doyle's Guide, recognises Terry as leading defendant lawyer in Workers’ Compensation & WorkCover and a recommended defendant lawyer in Public & Product Liability, Dust Diseases and CTP.
+He was also recognised in The Best Lawyers in Australia in Insurance Law and Personal Injury Litigation every year since 2019.
 He is the current chair of the Queensland Law Society Specialist Accreditation Advisory Committee and is an accredited specialist in personal injuries.

 Terry is adept in managing complex claims and multi-party claims across a broad range of industries, with a particular focus on the mining, construction and health industries.
 He is trusted by clients to deal with their most sensitive or high risk claims.
 His ability to advocate his client’s position is best summed up by the words of mediator, Peter Munro when he says, 'As a consequence of my contact with Terry, I can say, with some conviction, that he is one of the best advocates in the mediation context, either barrister or solicitor, with whom I regularly have any contact'.